x3haloed/substrate/macos-file-association-and-thumbnail-plan.md

 ---

-### 6) File format guidance for reliable thumbnails
+- ### 6) File format guidance for reliable thumbnails
-- Prefer adding explicit metadata in your renamed `.tres` file:
-  - `preview_image = "res://relative/path.png"`
-  - or `preview_image_base64 = "..."`
+- Add explicit metadata directly into the `.scrd` (Substrate Card) and `.scrt` (Substrate Cartridge) files as storage‑only properties:
+  - `thumbnail_1024_base64` — PNG, sRGB, 8‑bit, exactly 1024×1024 px
+  - `thumbnail_512_base64` — PNG, sRGB, 8‑bit, exactly 512×512 px
+  - `thumbnail_256_base64` — PNG, sRGB, 8‑bit, exactly 256×256 px
+  - Fallback: `portrait_base64` — full‑res PNG if thumbnails are missing
+- The Quick Look extension will prefer the largest available precomputed thumbnail, then fall back to smaller ones, then the portrait.
+- Precompute once at save time in Godot to minimize decode work in the extension.
-- Keep referenced images near the file to avoid sandbox path issues.
+- Keep referenced images embedded (base64) to avoid sandbox path issues and to allow a single self‑contained `.scrd` file.
-- Keep thumbnail work fast (<50–100ms) and memory‑efficient; avoid loading large textures.
+- Target render cost <50–100 ms; avoid unnecessarily large images.

 ---